halerankin/fluentui/packages/web-components/src/calendar/calendar.spec.md

   Differences

   - The Calendar component in Fluent React v8 handles picking a range of dates differently from the v9 Date Picker component.
 The v9 Calendar should handle date ranges in the same way as the v9 Date Picker.
-  - Fluent UI has a Close button for the calendar, but the v9 Date Picker design spec does not
+  - Fluent UI has a Close button for the calendar, but the v9 Date Picker design spec does not.

 - [x] [Fluent UI React V9 Storybook](https://aka.ms/fluentui-storybook) for implementation differences and document: